GoogleCloudPlatform/kms-solutions/envelope-encryption-sample/README.md

 ## Expected workflow

-**Note:** First of all it's important to mention that it is possible to use all the modules individually as demand.
-For example, you could use directly [1-encrypt](./1-encrypt/README.md) module if you already have the existing GCP and a wrapped DEK for envelope encryption.
+**Note:** all the modules can be used individually on demand.
+For example, you can jump directly to step 2 and use the [1-encrypt](./1-encrypt/README.md) module if you already have the required GCP resources and a wrapped DEK for envelope encryption.

+**Note 2:** The local encryption/decryption is done using Python's Fernet package, which uses AES128-CBC + HMAC-SHA256 behind the scenes.

 #### Envelope encryption from scratch
 1. [0-bootstrap module](./consumer/0-bootstrap/README.md) execution;